KomodoHQ/komodo-operations-handbook/our-tools-and-tech.md

 >The only exception to the standard Git Flow strategy that we make is that we usually omit `release` branches to save on complexity.
 Check your project to see if we are using `release` branches or not.

-Essentialy, you have 4 branch types:
+Essentially, you have 4 branch types:

- - `master`: should always be releaseable, and is used for "production".
+ - `master`: should always be releasable, and is used for "production".
  - `develop`: where new developments are integrated and tested together.
  - `feature`: where a new feature is developed, in isolation.
 Must be branched from `develop` and integrated back to `develop`.
  - `hotfix`: used sparingly - where a fix for a problem must be made as fast as possible to `master` - bypassing `develop`.